Tree Service

 If the book is a glossary:

-Pathagoras 'tree service' will display all glossaries that are in the same folder as the primary glossary (the one assigned as the book.)
-When you activate 'Tree Service,' the name(s) of any glossaries in the same folder will appear between braces and in all {CAPS} in the left panel.
-If you double click on a {GLOSSARY}, Pathagoras will repaint the Clause Selection screen and you will see the files in the selected glossary, plus the other glossaries (including the parent glossary) in the same folder.
+Pathagoras 'tree service' will display all Glossaries that are in the same folder as the primary Glossary (the one assigned as the book.)
+When you activate 'Tree Service,' the name(s) of any Glossaries in the same folder will appear between braces and in all {CAPS} in the left panel.
+If you double click on a {GLOSSARY}, Pathagoras will repaint the Clause Selection screen and you will see the files in the selected Glossary, plus the other Glossaries (including the parent Glossary) in the same folder.

 Common to both:

 When you double click a file or clause (or highlight the item(s) and press the Add>> button), the selection will be moved from the left panel to the right.
 A prefix within braces designating the source of the clause will be appended to the clauses name.
-E.g., "{subfolder}Name of Term" This may at first be a bit disconcerting to the user, but it is a necessary aspect of the routine in order to show the source of the clause.
+E.g., "{subfolder}Name of Term".
+This may at first be a bit disconcerting to the user, but it is a necessary aspect of the routine to show the source of the clause.
 (If you have selected ‘Subjects’ as your primary display, you will not see the {prefix} because it is off screen in the right panel.
 You can, however, see it at the foot of, and centered between, the two clause selection panels in blue text.)

-DropDown Lists
+•DropDown Lists

-The tree service works with Pathagoras' DropDown Lists in the same way that it works with the Clause Selection screen (but not yet with glossaries, only folders).
-To activate the tree service, you must recreate the Drop Down list.
+The tree service works with Pathagoras' DropDown Lists in the same way that it works with the Clause Selection screen (but not yet with Glossaries, only folders).
+To activate the tree service, you must recreate the DropDown list.
 You will see {SUBFOLDERS} at the top of the list.
 Click on a subfolder and the list will repaint with the files in the subfolder.

-Set Tree Service as Default Display
+•Set Tree Service as Default Display

-Clause Sets and Tree Service
+•Clause Sets and Tree Service

 Clause-sets can easily be created using Tree Service features.
 Indeed, you can create incredibly complex documents in a matter of seconds when you can pull from a large variety of clauses in a variety of folders.

-Does it matter which Glossary is the Base glossary?
+•Does it matter which Glossary is the Base glossary?

-Since Tree Service gives me access to all glossaries in the same folder, does it matter which one I activate?
+You may ask, "Since Tree Service gives me access to all Glossaries in the same folder, does it matter which one I activate?"
 Maybe.
-The reason why you may prefer one glossary over another is to insure that the template or IDB mask that was associated with the particular glossary is activated.
-If there are no template or IDB issues, then it doesn't matter which is the primary glossary.
+The reason why you may prefer one Glossary over another is to ensure that the template or IDB mask that was associated with the specific Glossary is activated.
+But if there are no template or IDB issues, then the designation of the base Glossary doesn't matter.